 The sign up bonus for the Chase United Business Explorer Credit Card sits at 50,000 United Miles after you spend $3,000 on purchases in the first 3 months.
-United has an Interactive Travel Destination Award Chart to help find out how far their miles can take you.
-You can also use the United MileagePlus Calculators to calculate the cash value of any amount of miles.
+This worth around $500 to $600 on average but can be worth more or less depending on how much you value United Miles.

 Credit Card Fees